Skip to content

 Suggest edits returns a list of proposed inline changes you can step through.
 Adjust length opens a slider between shorter and longer.

 Drag the slider from “Grade school” up to “Graduate school” and the same paragraph picks up multi-clause sentences, semicolons, and technical vocabulary.
 Drag it the other way and you get short declarative sentences a middle schooler could read.
-We use the reading-level slider as a fact-check on our own drafts, because it surfaces vocabulary creep we didn’t notice ourselves.
+Use the reading-level slider as a vocabulary check before handing a draft to a general audience.

 Add final polish is the last pass.

 It fixes grammar, tightens sentences, and removes obvious AI tells without rewriting the substance.
-Add emojis is what it sounds like, and we leave it alone for professional drafts.
+Add emojis is what it sounds like, and it usually doesn’t belong in professional drafts.

 A quick caveat: shortcuts apply to the entire document, not a selection.
 If you only want to tighten one section, use inline edit instead.
-We’ve lost paragraphs we liked by reflexively clicking Adjust length on a long doc.
+A shortcut can change paragraphs you meant to keep.

 If you’re using Canvas for content that will face downstream AI-detection (academic submissions, hiring portals, freelance platforms with originality requirements), Add final polish doesn’t humanize AI text the way a dedicated rewriter does.
 Treat the shortcut as a copyedit pass, not a detection bypass, and run your final draft through one of the AI detection tools you trust if that matters for the use case.